 - How much can I transfer?
 Up to $100,000 per calendar year.

 - From what accounts can I make transfers?
-Transfers must come from your IRAs directly to The Nature Conservancy If you have retirement assets in a 401(k), 403(b) etc., you must first roll those funds into an IRA, and then you can direct the IRA provider to transfer the funds from the IRA directly to The Nature Conservancy.
+Transfers must come from your IRA directly to The Nature Conservancy If you have retirement assets in a 401(k), 403(b) etc., you must first roll those funds into an IRA, and then you can direct the IRA provider to transfer the funds from the IRA directly to The Nature Conservancy.
 Do not withdraw the funds from your IRA account.

 - Can I use the rollover to fund life-income gifts (charitable gift annuities, charitable remainder trusts, or pooled income funds)?
 No, these are not eligible.